twisted/twisted/docs/projects/core/howto/basics.rst

 Strictly speaking, ``twistd`` is not necessary.
 Fetching the application, getting the ``IService`` component, calling ``startService()``, scheduling ``stopService()`` when the reactor shuts down, and then calling ``reactor.run()`` could be done manually.

-``twistd``, however, supplies many options which are highly useful for program set up:
+However, ``twistd`` supplies many options which are highly useful for program set up:

-- Choosing a reactor (for more on reactors, see :doc:`Choosing a Reactor <choosing-reactor>`),
+- choosing a reactor (for more on reactors, see :doc:`Choosing a Reactor <choosing-reactor>`),
+- logging configuration (see the :doc:`logging <logging>` documentation for more),
-- Automatically logging to a logfile,
+- daemonizing (forking to the background),
-- Daemonizing ("forking to the background"), and more.
+- and more.

 ``twistd`` supports all Applications mentioned above -- and an additional one.
 Sometimes it is convenient to write the code for building a class in straight Python.
-One big source of such Python files is the :doc:`examples </projects/core/examples/index>` directory.
+One big source of such Python files is the :doc:`examples <../examples/index>` directory.
 When a straight Python file which defines an ``Application`` object called ``application`` is used, use the ``-y`` option.

 When ``twistd`` runs, it records its process id in a ``twistd.pid`` file (this can be configured via a command line switch).